LEADERSHIP PROGRAM FOR RISING 11TH GRADERS (STAR Program)

-- STARs will be responsible for organizing an evening programs or special events of their choice.
+- STARs will be responsible for organizing an evening program or special events of their choice.

 - STARs may spend time with the Camp Directors and other staff in various activities and roles.

-- STARs report to the Program Director or other assigned staff member.
+- STARs report to the Program Director or another assigned staff member.

-- Stars will be able to develop and enhance your own skillsets at our many activities
+- Stars will be able to develop and enhance their own skillsets during participation at many activities.

 - STARs are expected to follow the same technology guidelines as other staff.